abhiox/gmail-webmail-client/README.md

 * See last 10 mails of Inbox or any label
 * Responsive design.
 * Any mail can be transferred to any label using drag and drop.

+# Usage:

+* Add your own google API_KEY and CLIENT_ID.
+* Do not forget to add scopes while creating the API_KEY and CLIENT_ID for your app.